soran-ghaderi/torchebm/docs/guides/visualization.md

 import torch
 import numpy as np
-import matplotlib.pyplot as plt from torchebm.core import DoubleWellEnergy
+import matplotlib.pyplot as plt from torchebm.core import DoubleWellModel

-# Create the energy function
+# Create the model
-energy_fn = DoubleWellEnergy(barrier_height=2.0)
+model = DoubleWellModel(barrier_height=2.0)

 # Create a grid for visualization
 grid_size = 100